Linaro/website/_posts/previous/2018-10-08-linaro-and-arm-sponsoring-the-upcoming-uefi-plugfest.md

 description: >-
   Linaro and Arm are sponsoring the upcoming UEFI Plugfest in Taipei.
 category: blog
+tags:
+  - Linaro
+  - Arm
+  - UEFI Plugfest
+  - Taipei
+  - Server
-tags: Linaro, Arm, UEFI Plugfest, Taipei, Server, Arm 64bit
+  - Arm 64bit
 ---

 On the firmware side, testing device interoperability with Arm servers is critical to developing the Arm infrastructure ecosystem.
 That is why Linaro and Arm have decided to sponsor the upcoming UEFI Plugfest and encourage Arm partners to participate.